Roger-random/SGVHAK_Rover/README.md

 - Configure Pi to be a wireless access point by following instructions at https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md
 - Once complete, connect to the new Pi-hosted wireless access point and open a web browser (default URL is `http://192.168.4.1:5000`) to use rover UI.

-Overview
+Implementation
 ---

-This project was implemented to control a six-wheeled rover with kinematics similar to rovers NASA JPL sent to Mars.
-This meant we need to control the relative velocities of its six driven wheels and the steering angles for each of the four corner steerable wheels.
+In order to drive a six-wheel rover, we need to control the relative velocities of its six driven wheels and the steering angles for each of the four corner steerable wheels.
 This calculation is the core of the project, and can be found in `roverchassis.py`.

 After the calculations have been made, their results can be sent to one of several motor control control module that will drive the actual mechanical parts.
 This implementation has the following motor control module implementations to match hardware installed on the rover: